 For calculations involving speakers in parallel with different impedance, the following formula is required (it can be used with speakers of similar impedances too).

 If you have a calculator with 1/x button then this calculation is not too difficult.
 If you don’t have that function on your calculator, or if you don’t like formulas, check out the calculators below.

 Simply type the impedance of each speaker into the white boxes (or use the drop-down values).
 Use N/A for unused speakers in this calculator.
-The total impedance for those speakers connected in parallel will be calculated.
+The total impedance will be calculated for the entered speakers.

 Also for each speaker is a calculated percentage.
 The shows how the power output of the amplifier is shared between the speakers.
 Power sharing is a consideration when using speakers with different impedance.
 See How Multiple Speakers Share Power for further details.